Weather: Causes

 The uneven solar heating (the formation of zones of temperature and moisture gradients, or frontogenesis) can also be due to the weather itself in the form of cloudiness and precipitation.
-Higher altitudes are typically cooler than lower altitudes, which the result of higher surface temperature and radiational heating, which produces the adiabatic lapse rate.
+Higher altitudes are typically cooler than lower altitudes, which is the result of higher surface temperature and radiational heating, which produces the adiabatic lapse rate.
 In some situations, the temperature actually increases with height.
 This phenomenon is known as an inversion and can cause mountaintops to be warmer than the valleys below.
 Inversions can lead to the formation of fog and often act as a cap that suppresses thunderstorm development.
-On local scales, temperature differences can occur because different surfaces (such as oceans, forests, ice sheets, or man-made objects) have differing physical characteristics such as reflectivity, roughness, or moisture content.
+On local scales, temperature differences can occur because different surfaces (such as oceans, forests, ice sheets, or human-made objects) have differing physical characteristics such as reflectivity, roughness, or moisture content.

 Surface temperature differences in turn cause pressure differences.
 A hot surface warms the air above it causing it to expand and lower the density and the resulting surface air pressure.
 The resulting horizontal pressure gradient moves the air from higher to lower pressure regions, creating a wind, and the Earth's rotation then causes deflection of this airflow due to the Coriolis effect.
 The simple systems thus formed can then display emergent behaviour to produce more complex systems and thus other weather phenomena.
 Large scale examples include the Hadley cell while a smaller scale example would be coastal breezes.

 The atmosphere is a chaotic system.
 As a result, small changes to one part of the system can accumulate and magnify to cause large effects on the system as a whole.
-This atmospheric instability makes weather forecasting less predictable than tides or eclipses.
+This atmospheric instability makes weather forecasting less predictable than tidal waves or eclipses.
 Although it is difficult to accurately predict weather more than a few days in advance, weather forecasters are continually working to extend this limit through meteorological research and refining current methodologies in weather prediction.
 However, it is theoretically impossible to make useful day-to-day predictions more than about two weeks ahead, imposing an upper limit to potential for improved prediction skill.